 There are four special schools across the state and four Early Childhood Intervention Services (ECIS) centres.

-Autism Specific Programs – there are a number of diverse program options to assist the special needs of children and families.
+Autism Specific Programs – there are a number of diverse program options to assist the support needs of children and families.
 An Autism Specific class has been established at Lindisfarne North Primary School.

 Funding Support for Students

 A large component of this is individually targeted funding for students with disability aligned to meeting the needs defined within their Individual Education Plans.
 This includes schools having access to extra funding ranging from $5,000 to $36,000 per student each year to support teaching and learning programmes to meet their learning needs.

 Teachers - 253.44 Full-Time Equivalent (FTE)